-12.10.1 Internal Communications
+14.10.2 Internal Communications

 Internal communications are prepared and distributed periodically, prior to and throughout each day of an event, by the Corporate Communications Internal Communications Specialist.
 This is undertaken to ensure that all PSEG Long Island employees have an understanding of the damages and impacts of the event, expectations for their support, as well as an understanding of the nature, scope, and status of PSEG Long Island's restoration response.
 Communication to internal employees will directly follow external press releases.
 Information and updates flow to PSEG Long Island employees for distribution to all outreach channels.
 This ensures that all have timely, accurate, clear, and consistent information to answer questions from the general public, LSE customers, residential and commercial customers, municipalities, and elected officials.
-Employee briefings and updates are prepared by the Corporate Communications team and distributed through a variety of channels, including e-mail notifications, internal intranet site postings, and/or work site briefings, as necessary.
+Employee updates are prepared by the Corporate Communications team and distributed through a variety of channels, including electronic newsletter, e-mail, intranet and mobile platform "The Link" which enables employees to access company information from their mobile devices.